NickAger/nickager.github.io/x1-products.md

 # Talks & screencasts

 * [Deploy your Seaside application for free with an EC2 micro instance and Gemstone](https://vimeo.com/18375790).
 A screen cast showing how to use a pre-configured AMI (Amazon Machine Image) to deploy your Seaside applications using EC2 and Gemstone.
 * [An Introduction to Magritte 3](https://vimeo.com/37032840).
-Describing the rational for Magritte 3, how to upgrade a project from Magritte 1 or 2 to Magritte 3, including a walk through of the refactorings required.
-A brief demonstration of form building using a custom form render and using Magritte json and xml-binding add-ons.
+Describing the rational for Magritte 3, how to upgrade a project from Magritte 1 or 2 to Magritte 3.
+Includes a walk through of the refactoring tool developed to ease migration.
+The video includes a brief demonstration of form building using a custom form render and the Magritte json and xml-binding add-ons.
 * [Pier admin](https://vimeo.com/32749535).
-A demonstration of the new Pier Administration interface.
+A demonstration of the new Pier Administration interface, showing the WYSIWYG editor, the tree view and other administrative features.
 * [Flickr Photos with JQueryMobile](https://vimeo.com/31600152).
-A Tutorial describing how to create a simple JQueryMobile application that browses photos retrieved from flickr that match an entered tag.
+A Tutorial describing how to create a simple JQueryMobile application using the Seaside webframe that browses photos retrieved from flickr that match an entered tag.